Interview with Claire Edmondson on 'EXIT' (2018)

 Hey Harmony Korine, thanks for not being a dick!

 That's really great to hear.
 I'm always happy to find out that the people I love and look up to are not secret dicks.
-I hate transition from such a nice moment to something darker, but I want to know about the tough moments in your career.
+I hate transitioning from such a nice moment to something darker, but I want to know about the tough moments in your career.
 Have there been any times where you wanted to throw in the towel?

 Oh yeah.
 It's the most sexist industry ever.
 At this point, I make my money from commercials and my goal is to move into TV and film.
-Hollywood has been forced to reckon with itself due to the high-profile cases ... it started with Harvey Weinstein and trickled down.
+Hollywood has been forced to reckon with itself due to the high-profile cases...
+It started with Harvey Weinstein and trickled down.
 The positive after effects of the "Me Too" movement are being felt.
 I'm getting more meetings and being taken more seriously.
 Change is slow, but I think it's coming, and I see active steps being taken to achieve it.

 The commercial industry is lagging behind the film industry.
 Sure, a creative director gets called out occasionally, but it hasn't been forced to reckon with itself the way the film industry has and therefore hasn't been forced to change.
 Some commercials I lose fairly and some just reek of a bias toward the male director.
 Alma Har'el is doing an excellent job with Free the Bid and trying to change that conversation, but there's still an ingrained unconscious bias that needs to be addressed.